4dwaffle/ICS/README.md

 (ICS = C# class in BUT FIT)

 ## Goal
-The goal was to create a usable and easily expandable application that meets the requirements of the assignment.
+The goal was to create a usable and easily expandable application that meets the requirements of the [assignment](https://github.com/nesfit/ICS/tree/master/Project) (in Czech though).
 The application must not crash or freeze.
 If the user fills in something incorrectly, he is notified with a validation message.

 ## Used technology
 - .NET 7.0